chaseruskin/orbit/docs/src/reference/configuration.md

 ## Precedence

 Orbit supports multiple levels of configuration.
-Each level has its own order of precedence:
+Each level has its own order of precedence.
+The order of precedence is the following:

-1. Local configuration file (working ip's directory)
+1. Local configuration file (current ip's `.orbit/conifg.toml`)

-2. Local parent configuration files (parent directories of the working ip's directory)
+2. Regional configuration files (parent directories of the current working directory)

-3. Included configurations (order-preserving) listed in the global `config.toml`'s [`include`](#the-include-field)
+3. Global configuration file (Orbit's `$ORBIT_HOME/config.toml`)

-4. Global configuration file (location: `$ORBIT_HOME`)
+4. Included configuration files (order-preserving list found for the global configuration's [`include`](#the-include-field) field)

 The configuration files are processed in the order defined above.
 When a configuration file defines a field, no other configuration files later in the process will be able to override its value.
-If a field is never provided an explicit value, the hard-coded defaults will be used.
+If a field is never provided an explicit value, the Orbit's default will be used.

 > __Tip:__ You can modify some values in the configuration file through the command-line by using the `orbit config` command.

 Every configuration file consists of the following sections:

-- [include](#the-include-field) - Lists other `config.toml` files to process..
+- [include](#the-include-field) - Lists other `config.toml` files to process.
 - [[general]](#the-general-section) - The general settings.
     - [target-dir](#the-target-dir-field) - Default target directory.
 - [[test]](#the-test-section) - The test settings.